YOUR FORMER SPOUSE MAY STILL HAVE RIGHTS TO PROPERTY ACQUIRED BY YOU AFTER THE DIVORCE HAS BEEN FINALIZED

 I am not rendering any opinion regarding the fairness of this approach, but it is the law.

 Focusing on the needs of the client and the results sought have always been a hallmark of my Long Island practice over the past 30 years.
-Feel free to contact me, H. Michael Stern, Esq.,a Long Island divorce and family law attorney, if you are interested in discussing your matrimonial, divorce or family law matter at email@example.com or by phone at 516 747 2290.
+Feel free to contact me, H. Michael Stern, Esq., a New York Divorce Lawyer , if you are interested in discussing your matrimonial, divorce or family law matter at email@example.com or by phone at 516 747 2290.
 The initial consultation is free.

 My office is conveniently located adjacent to the Roosevelt Field Mall ring road at 666 Old Country Road in Garden City, Nassau County, New York.

-Written by: H. Michael Stern, Long Island Divorce Lawyer & Mediator
+Written by: H. Michael Stern, New York Divorce Lawyer